Fenn3963/Group_7_Final_Project/README.md

   - Radius, Texture, Perimeter, Area
   - Smoothness, Compactness, Concavity, Concave Points
   - Symmetry, Fractal Dimension
-  - Each feature is recorded as mean, standard error, and worst value

 This dataset is widely used for binary classification tasks in medical ML research.